Social accounting and audit

 Social accounting and audit achieves its form of measurement by using the actual values of the items and processes that are measured as the form of measurement; instead of converting social and environmental benefits and responsibility into financial values.

-Financial audit provides information relevant for shareholders, while social accounting and audit provides information relevant for society.
+The financial audit provides information relevant to shareholders, while social accounting and audit provide information relevant to society.

 History

-During the 1970/80s co-operatives and social enterprise in the UK, Europe and USA started to use the term ‘Social Audit’ as a way of describing none financial measurement systems for commercial businesses.
+During the 1970 and 1980s co-operatives and social enterprises in the UK, Europe and the USA started to use the term ‘Social Audit’ as a way of describing non-financial measurement systems for commercial businesses.
 Social Audit Ltd, in the UK, undertook environmental assessments of companies who it considered to be high polluters.
-In Switzerland the co-operative supermarket chain Migros undertook special interest audits of specific issues it felt worthy of investigation and called these Social Audits.
+In Switzerland, the co-operative supermarket chain Migros undertook special interest audits of specific issues it felt worthy of investigation and called these Social Audits.

 In America, the consultancy firm, Abt Associates, conducted a series of social audits incorporated into its annual reports.
 The social concerns addressed included "productivity, contribution to knowledge, employment security, fairness of employment opportunities, health, education and self-development, physical security, transportation, recreation, and environment".
-The social audits expressed Abt Associate's performance in this areas in financial terms, and thus aspired to determine the company's net social impact in balance sheet form.
+The social audits expressed Abt Associate's performance in these areas in financial terms and thus aspired to determine the company's net social impact in balance sheet form.

 It wasn't until the late 1970s when Freer Spreckley developed an organizational Social Accounting and Audit system did Social Audit become an internal organizational system used by management of the organization to understand its commercial, social and environmental performance and influence.
-The social accounting and auditing system also allowed for organizations to plan their social and environmental objectives with the same rigor they applied to planning their commercial objectives.
+The social accounting and auditing system also allowed organizations to plan their social and environmental objectives with the same rigour they applied to plan their commercial objectives.

 Current practices

-Freer Spreckley introduced the first internal system for Social Accounting and Audit in his 1981 publication:
+Freer Spreckley introduced the first internal system for Social Accounting and Audit in his 1981 publication: SOCIAL AUDIT - A Management Tool for Co-operative Working.

 Social Audit Network (SAN) is perhaps the best known organization in the UK delivering regular training and support to social enterprises and community enterprises.